 Differences and Discrepancies in the Old Testament

-The charges and criticisms levied at the Bible by modern-day skeptics are, more often than not, careless, condescending, overconfident and unsubstantiated.
+The accusations and criticism leveled at the Bible by modern-day skeptics are, more often than not, careless, condescending, overconfident and unsubstantiated.
 Here are some of the errors they make.
-They 1) Judge an ancient book by modern standards 2) Have, at best, an extremely superficial knowledge of the of the more complex aspects of the Bible 3) Know absolutely nothing of some of the terms used in the Scriptures, 4) Lack both cultural and geographical knowledge 5) Rarely, if ever, consider the context and finally 6) Never consider that in a book that has been copied over and over again for centuries, some scribal error can, and has crept in, especially where numbers are concerned.
-Nor do they ever remember that none of the variations alter a single teaching or doctrine of the Bible.
+They 1) Judge an ancient book by modern standards 2) Have, at best, an extremely superficial knowledge of the of the more complex aspects of the Bible 3) Know absolutely nothing of some of the terms used in the Scriptures, 4) Lack both cultural and geographical knowledge 5) Rarely, if ever, consider the context and finally 6) Never consider that when a book has been copied by hand over and over again for centuries some scribal error can and has crept in, especially where numbers are concerned.
+Nor do they ever pay attention to the fact that none of the variations alter even a single teaching or doctrine of the Bible.

 ON THIS PAGE